shareresearchteam/OverTrack/README.md

 # OverTrack
 This tool is used to track regions-of-interest (ROI) from a single overhead camera by drawing bounding boxes and publishing those locations in real time using a Robot-Operating-System (ROS) network.
 The labeled arUco tag scripts enable tracking of a single arUco marker in addition to the bounding boxes.

+This tool was constructed in part using OpenCV (https://opencv.org/), imutils (https://github.com/PyImageSearch/imutils), and pandas (https://pandas.pydata.org/).

 **OverTrackFullFrames** - This file will run the tracker with either a video or in real-time with no ROS setup.
 **OverTrackFullFramesLegacy** - This file is the same as the original tracker but incorporates the legacy versions of the OpenCV MultiTracker tool for use with certain versions of Python3 and OpenCV.
 **OverTrackFullFramesArUcoROS** - This file can be used with versions of ROS that are older than Noetic.